tweag/python-monorepo-example/2018-12-20-asterius-todomvc.md

 ```

 After running the above commands, copy the `asterius/test/todomvc`
-directory to somewhere else, run `npm install` in it to fetch common
+directory somewhere else, run `npm install` in it to fetch common
 artifacts shared by all TodoMVC implementations, then you can fire up
 a local HTTP server and browse `index.html` to evaluate it.